-If you would like to play along, you can find links to download Vice (a Commodore 64 emulator) along with all the games played on Sprite Castle by clicking on the downloads tab at the top of the page.
-Next episode we will be covering Break Street by Creative Software.
+If you would like to play along, you can find download links to emulators along with all the games played so far on Sprite Castle by clicking on the downloads tab at the top of the page.
+Next episode we will be covering Druid by Firebird.

 [Show Links]